NikitasThermos/bankruptcy_prediction/README.md

 Recall = $\frac{TP}{TP + FN}$

 Finally we can combine these two to get the F1 score which is the harmonic mean of Precision and Recall.
-Based on these measures the perfomance of each moel is presented in the table below
+Based on these measures the perfomance of each moel is presented in the table below:

 | Model | Precision | Recall | F1 |
 | --- | --- | --- | --- |